tjs3m4/CS4320-Final-Project/Game plan-Config.md

-# Asteroid - Config - Setting
+# Game plan - Config - Setting

 Needs
 - Ship icon (Must have)
 - Unit icon (Must have)
-- Boss icon (Must have)
+- Bullet icon (Must have)
-- Explosion image (Must have)
+- Collision and hitting (Must have)
-- Weapon icon (Must have)
+- Weapon-Supply icon (Could have)
 - Scrolling down background image (Could have)

 # Manual interface:
 - Start/restart (Must have)
-- Select stages (Could have)
+- Menus (Could have)
-- Mod (Won't have this time)
 - Exit (Must have)

 # Automatic fire and Keyboard control movement.
+(Could have)

 # Game over once get hit.
-- (Alternatively can have HP)(Won't have this time)
+- (Alternatively can have HP)

-# Enemy can drop weapon after defeat.
+# Enemy can drop weapon after defeat or drop randomly.
-- (Alternatively can drop HP recover stuffs and Shield item---Avoid one hit)(Won't have this time)
+- Alternatively can drop HP recover stuffs and Shield item---Avoid one hit

 # Weapons change fire mod.
 - Default: uzi (Must have)